Guide last updated by Alice Tyson, February 2022

 Finding journals in the IALS Library

-The Library Catalogue includes a record for journal titles and does not include records of individual journal articles published within a particular series.
-To find out which journals are available for a particular jurisdiction try a a subject search on the catalogue for the name of the country followed by 'law periodicals'.
+The Library Catalogue is the best way to find out what journals are held at IALS Library.
+To find out which journals are available for a particular jurisdiction try a subject search on the catalogue for the name of the country followed by 'law periodicals'.
 For example:

 Canada law periodicals

-For guidance on searching online indexes to journals to identify relevant articles, please refer to our Journals guide.
-It is also worth remembering that whilst certain databases only include journals published in a particular country, these journals include articles that discuss law in foreign jurisdictions.
-For example it is worth searching the journals indexes on Lexis Library and Westlaw UK even if you need articles with a non-UK focus.
+For guidance on searching online indexes to journals to identify relevant articles, refer to our Journals guide.
+It is also worth remembering that whilst certain databases only include journals published in a particular country, these journals may include articles that discuss law in foreign jurisdictions.
+For example it is sometimes worth searching the journals indexes on Lexis+ and Westlaw UK even if you need articles with a non-UK focus.
 Enter the name of the country as a subject heading in the search field.

 Here is a selection of Commonwealth-wide law journals held at IALS Library.